 Getting Back To Running

-The Amount Of Running You Did During Pregnancy
+How Much Running Did You Do During Pregnancy

 This is going to determine the amount of running you can do when you start back.

-If you didn’t run at all during pregnancy then I would wait a little longer after the birth before returning to running.
-Your body is going to be completely de-conditioned from running due to the lengthy lay off.
-Your muscles, tendons and bones will need time to re-condition as you gradually start back running.
-You’ll need to progress your running at a much slower rate.
-I would advise that you treat yourself like a beginner and use a similar programme to the couch to 5k.
-I would also listen to your body and wait until you feel like running.
-Don’t force it upon yourself.
-Wait until it feels right.
+If you didn’t run at all during pregnancy then I would wait a lot longer after childbirth before returning to running.
+Your body is going to be completely de-conditioned from running due to the lengthy lay off and you'll need plenty of time to re-condition so you must start back gradually.
+You’ll need to progress your running at a much slower rate and I would advise that you treat yourself like a beginner and use a similar approach to the couch to 5k.
+Listen to your body and wait until you feel like running, don’t force it upon yourself!

 How Long Before ChildBirth Did You Stop Running

-Some women run right up to the day before they give birth.
-I personally stopped about three weeks before giving birth.
-I did this because I felt very tired and I was listening to my body.
-It felt right for me.
-We are all different and I would advise following what you think feels right for you.
+Some women run right up to the day before they give birth!
+I personally stopped about three weeks before which was because I felt very tired.
+I was listening to my body and it felt right for me.
+We are all different and I would advise following what feels right for you.

 Because I had three weeks off it meant that my return would have to be just a little more gradual to allow my body to re-condition after the relatively short lay off.
-The need for a couch to 5k programme would not be necessary but you still might want to start with some walk – jog – walk for a few days just to ease yourself back in.
+The need for a couch to 5k programme would not be necessary but you still may want to start with walk – jog – walk for a few days, just to ease yourself back in.
 The rate at which you can build up the running would be much greater than if you did no running during pregnancy but you would still need to be very careful.
-I think the priority is to focus on enjoying being a mum and being the best mum you can be and so running should fit around that.
+I think the priority is to focus on enjoying being a mum and being the best mum you can be and fit running around that.